 Questions About Privacy

-If you visit the CFTC website to read or download information, such as press releases or publications, we will collect and store certain technical information about your visit.
+If you visit the CFTC websites to read or download information, such as press releases or publications, we will collect and store certain technical information about your visit.
 We do not collect your name, email, mailing address or similar identifying information.
 We only collect the following:

 The information being collected automatically, as explained above, is collected through the use of “session cookies” set through Google Analytics.
 “Session cookies” are small bits of text placed on a user’s hard drive for the duration of a web session, i.e., for as long as your browser is accessing the CFTC website at one time.
 As soon as you close the CFTC website, the cookie expires.

 The CFTC does not use “persistent cookies,” which are small bits of text saved on a user’s hard drive in order to identify that user, or information about that user, the next time the user logs on the a web site.
-However, for some videos that are visible on www.cftc.gov or available on YouTube, a "persistent cookie" may be set by the third party providers when you click to play the video.
+However, for some videos that are visible on our websites or available on YouTube, a "persistent cookie" may be set by the third party providers when you click to play the video.

 For example, if you send us a comment letter on a proposed rule, that letter becomes part of the CFTC’s comment file and generally is available to the public.
 The comments help the CFTC and other members of the public evaluate proposed Commission actions.
 If you register on www.cftc.gov and submit large trader data through the Position Entry for Reportable Traders application (PERT Online), this data will be used by the Commission for market oversight, e.g., oversight of trader activities and enforcement of speculative position limits.